KPJK: Move from channel 14 to 60 (1979–2004)

+End of analog signal; FCC fine (2004–2009)

+KCSM-TV logo circa 2000 to 2010.

+KCSM ceased regular programming on its channel 60 analog signal on May 15, 2004, due to a costly rent increase for full-power transmitter space.
+The station ran a billboard advising viewers that it would be available only through a digital channel before the channel 60 analog signal signed off on May 24.
+As TV Technology recounted in 2005, KCSM faced difficulty in handling viewer complaints:

+The phones at KCSM rang constantly.
+Everyone at the station had to be trained how to deal with the calls.
+People were sent to consumer electronics stores for digital receivers.
+The only problem was, there weren't any to be had.

-In March 2006, the FCC levied a $15,000 fine against KCSM for content in the documentary, The Blues: Godfathers and Sons, which the station had aired in March 2004.
+In March 2006, in response to a viewer's complaint, the FCC levied a $15,000 fine against KCSM for content in the documentary, The Blues: Godfathers and Sons, which the station had aired in March 2004.
 The series documented the birth and worldwide influence of the blues as a musical genre.
 One installment contained interviews with artists and others who expressed their feelings of oppression by the music industry, including the use of variations of the words "fuck" and "shit".
-The FCC determined the content to be "indecent".
-According to the FCC, "The gratuitous and repeated use of this language in a program that San Mateo aired at a time when children were expected to be in the audience is shocking."
-Within days of the decision, law firms from across the country offered their services pro bono to fight the ruling.
-Because of the upswell of support, KCSM requested an extension of time to file its appeal.
+The FCC commented in its ruling: "The gratuitous and repeated use of this language...aired at a time when children were expected to be in the audience is shocking."
+KCSM filed an appeal with the FCC in May 2006.

+In 2007, the San Francisco Chronicle reported that following the FCC fine, KCSM began devoting "at least half a day a week" editing programs for possibly indecent material.
+For instance, in a telecourse about art history, KCSM blurred nudity from Venus de Milo.

+Budget problems and sale (2009–2018)

-KCSM dropped its membership with PBS in 2009, and became an independent public television station.
+With a state budget crisis impacting the SMCCD, KCSM dropped its membership with PBS in July 2009 and became an independent public television station.
+Dropping PBS cut KCSM's annual budget by about $400,000.
 KCSM-TV retained an affiliation with MHz Worldview for programming feeds on its second digital subchannel.